 At some point, you're going to have to virtually stop coaching completely or hire a manager -- if you keep growing with this model.
-A manager adds more expenses but not more revenue, and the other option means you can't do as much as what you love.
+A manager adds more expenses but not more revenue, and the other option means you can't do as much of what you love.

 Digital And Online Products Model